peterhinch/micropython-font-to-py/FONT_TO_PY.md

  1. Font file path.
 Must be a ttf or otf file.
  2. Height in pixels.
  3. Output file path.
-Filename must have a .py extension.
+Filename must have a .py extension (unless writing a binary font).

 ### Optional arguments: